NY opens its first legal recreational marijuana dispensary

 The lower Manhattan store is the first of 36 recently licensed dispensaries to open, with an additional 139 licenses yet to be issued by the state Office of Cannabis Management and 900 applicants still awaiting word.
 Among the first round of licensees were eight nonprofits that included Housing Works.

-The cannabis storefront abuts the sprawling urban campus of New York University.
+The cannabis storefront abuts the sprawling urban campus of New York University, whose students could provide a ready supply of customers.

-Facing a cluster of cameras, Chris Alexander, the inaugural executive director of the state cannabis office, made the first purchase: watermelon-flavored gummies and a tin of marijuana flowers.
+Facing a cluster of cameras, Chris Alexander, the inaugural executive director of the state cannabis office, made the first purchase Thursday morning: watermelon-flavored gummies and a tin of marijuana flowers.

 “It’s been a lot of work that’s come to get us to this point,” Alexander said.
 “We do have a lot more work to do, a lot more stores to open.”